-As businesses, schools, government agencies and other operations seek to reopen after shutdowns, commercial property owners are starting to consider how indoor air quality impacts the spread of viral diseases.1
+As businesses, schools, government agencies and other operations seek to reopen after shutdowns, commercial property owners are starting to consider how impacts the spread of viral diseases.1

 Experts suggest that high-performing HVAC units can help mitigate the spread of viruses in confined spaces.1 This point is made by the Environmental Protection Agency (EPA), the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).2,3,4

-Once you complete HVAC training and enter the field, you could get a lot more questions about HVAC unit replacements and upgrades—and, of course, how much either could cost.
+Once you complete and enter the field, you could get a lot more questions about HVAC unit replacements and upgrades—and, of course, how much either could cost.

 Let’s take a look at the average HVAC unit replacement cost, so that you can talk more confidently with customers as questions come up.